-MINOR IN INFORMATION SYSTEMS: CSC 1051, MIS 2030 or CSC 4480, MIS 2040 or CSC 4700, and two information systems electives.
+Required courses include CSC 1051, MIS 2030 or CSC 4480, MIS 2040 or CSC 4700, and two information systems electives.
 The minor is designed for students who want a formal grounding in the management of information and want to understand the information demands on business and society.